pisabarro-group/WaSiMAP/README.md

 ---

 ## Installation
-The installation of WaSiMap is straightforward.
+The installation of WaSiMAP is straightforward.

 Directly from PIP (Make sure to use python >=3.11):